agrawalsmart7/scodescanner/README.md

 This tool uses vulnerable scripts from this repo:- https://github.com/snoopysecurity/Vulnerable-Code-Snippets

 There are predifined folder named final, where it contains the PHP files/folder.
 Just for test.
+You can also use that folder to see how this tool will find the results in PHP.

+On terminal: `python scscanner.py final`

 ## Demo Video